-Kaelan Decman, a native of Los Angeles, holds a B.M. degree in Double Bass Performance from the Indiana University Jacobs School of Music and continued his graduate studies at the Thornton School of Music at the University of Southern California.
+Kaelan Decman joined the San Diego Symphony Orchestra in 2018 on a Long Term Substitute contract prior to winning a position within the double bass section in 2022.
+A Los Angeles native, he holds a Bachelor of Music degree in Double Bass Performance from the Indiana University Jacobs School of Music and continued his graduate studies at the Thornton School of Music at the University of Southern California.
 His primary instructors include Bruce Bransby and David Allen Moore.

 Mr. Decman plays on a modern American double bass made in 2003 by Albert Jackstadt.